AfshinEfati/laravel-module-generator/docs/configuration.md

 The command copies:

-- `config/module-generator.php` – stores paths, namespaces, and default feature toggles.【F:src/config/module-generator.php†L5-L52】
+- `config/module-generator.php` – stores paths, namespaces, and default feature toggles.
-- Base repository/service classes and the `StatusHelper`, providing a starting point for generated modules.【F:src/ModuleGeneratorServiceProvider.php†L29-L41】
+- Base repository/service classes and the `StatusHelper`, providing a starting point for generated modules.

 Publish the stubs if you want to override templates: